 - I started with space by the door, sorted through the shoes and donated all of them.
 I added a basket for our most worn shoes such as flip-flops and an over-flow rack for shoes we wear often enough to keep there, but not often enough for the basket.

 No more stacks of unread magazines sitting on the coffee table.
 The room is starting to look nice! and eventually, I hope to paint the walls, but that’ll be a future project.

-Since I decided to declutter, I’m able to take just 10 minutes every evening and tidy the house/do dishes.
-On Sundays, I now just vacuum and do laundry.
-I went from “tidying” every day for at least 20 minutes AND cleaning for 5-6 hours on Sunday to tidying and cleaning a total of maybe 4 hours a week, and that’s exaggerating.
+For example, on Sundays, I now just vacuum and do laundry.
+I went from “tidying” every day for at least 20 minutes and cleaning for hours to tidying and cleaning a total of maybe 4 hours a week, and that’s exaggerating.

 - NOTE: For any pharmaceutical drug or chemical medication, be sure to properly dispose of it.
 Look up what the right way is, local to your area.

 - BONUS TIP: Some of these pajamas I’ll be repurposing in my sewing room for Christmas gifts!
 For ways to have a more frugal holiday season, click here!